-- Please note that these lessons are on-snow physically demanding lessons and not day care.
-We recommend a hearty breakfast for skiing or riding.
-Participants will be on the snow in active outdoor activities.
+- Please note that these lessons are physically demanding.
+We recommend a hearty breakfast before skiing and riding.
+Participants will be on the snow and engaging in active outdoor activities.

-- If your child is in an ALL-DAY LESSON and is allergic or just a picky eater, please communicate your concerns when making the reservation and when you check in.
+- If your child is enrolled in an all-day lesson and has food allergies, please communicate your concerns when making the reservation and when you check in.

 - Sunscreen above SPF 15